 Updates to Baseline Care Planning

-At a time when nursing home neglect occurrences remain at an all-time high across the U.S., including here in Illinois, these changes will hopefully improve care for the more than 1.5 million Americans who reside in a nursing home but not without family members serving as the voices of their loved ones.
+Occurences of nursing home negligence are at an all-time high across the U.S., including here in Illinois, these changes will hopefully improve care for the millions of Americans in nursing homes but not without family members serving as the voices of their loved ones.

 Respected Nursing Home Negligence Attorneys